A college ESA letter is official documentation from a licensed mental-health professional.

 Let’s explore how ESA letters work in colleges, what they include, and what students must know before applying.

-A university ESA is an emotional support animal approved to live with a student in campus housing.
 The animal’s purpose is to offer emotional comfort and reduce symptoms related to the student’s condition.
 Unlike service animals, ESAs are not trained to perform tasks.

 A university ESA does not receive general campus access.
 The animal is usually allowed in dorm rooms and assigned housing areas only.
 The approval is based on documented medical needs, not personal preference.